Konica F: Shutter

-The Konica F used a new design of Konishiroku-made shutter called the Hi Synchro (also High Synchro), the predecessor to the Copal Square shutter (descendants of which are almost universally used in film and digital SLRs in the 21st century).
-Konishiroku produced a highly reliable, vertically running, metal bladed shutter.
-Although not a Copal shutter, the new technology was showcased in the Konica F. Contemporary cameras (and many later ones) were using horizontal running, cloth shutters and older designs that were less durable.
+The Konica F used a new, highly reliable, vertically running, metal bladed shutter designed and manufactured by Konishiroku, which they branded the Hi Synchro (also High Synchro).
+This predated the Copal Square which shared a similar vertically-running metal-bladed shutter design, descendants of which are almost universally used in film and digital SLRs in the 21st century.
+Many contemporary cameras (and many later ones) used horizontal running, cloth shutters and older designs that were less durable.